 ← Back to Projects

-RTL Design • SoC Architecture • Firmware Engineering • 2026
+RTL Design • Hardware-Software Co-Design • SoC Architecture • 2026

 Project Overview

-Designed and verified a custom System-on-Chip (SoC) based on the RISC-V architecture, specifically optimized for high-fidelity audio processing.
-By utilizing a single-cycle datapath, the system ensures cycle-perfect determinism, eliminating the sample jitter commonly found in more complex pipelined processors.
+Designed and verified a custom RV32IM System-on-Chip (SoC), specifically optimized for real-time digital signal processing (DSP) and high-fidelity audio output.
+By implementing a hardware-accelerated multiplier and a deterministic single-cycle datapath, the system ensures cycle-perfect audio delivery without the sample jitter typical of complex OS-based processors.

 The Challenge